apester/neurodynex3/doc/exercises/spatial-working-memory.rst

     rate_monitor_excit, spike_monitor_excit, voltage_monitor_excit, idx_monitored_neurons_excit, rate_monitor_inhib, spike_monitor_inhib, voltage_monitor_inhib, idx_monitored_neurons_inhib, w_profile = wm_model.simulate_wm(stimulus_center_deg=120, stimulus_width_deg=30, stimulus_strength=.06 * b2.namp, t_stimulus_start=100 * b2.ms, t_stimulus_duration=200 * b2.ms, sim_time=500. * b2.ms)

-* As for the excitatory population, plot the raster, population activity and voltage traces for the inhibitory population.
+* Plot the raster, population activity and voltage traces for the inhibitory population, like you did previously for the excitatory population.
 * What is the role of the inhibitory population?

 Exercise: Decoding the population activity into a population vector
 -------------------------------------------------------------------
 In the raster plot above we see that the population of spiking neurons keeps a memory of the stimulus.
 In this exercise we decode the population vector (i.e. the  angle ``theta`` stored in the working memory) from the spiking activity.
 The population vector is defined as the **weighted (by spike counts) mean of the preferred directions of the neurons**.
-We access the data in the  Brian2 SpikeMonitor returned by the simulation to calculate the population vector.
+We access the data in the  Brian2 ``SpikeMonitor`` returned by the simulation to calculate the population vector.
 Read the `Brian2 documentation <http://brian2.readthedocs.io/en/stable/user/recording.html>`_ to see how one can access spike trains.
 Then implement the readout following the steps given here:

 Mapping the neuron index onto its preferred direction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Write a function **get_orientation(idx_list, N)** which maps a vector of neuron indices ``idx_list`` onto a vector of preferred directions. ``idx_list`` is the subset of ``k`` monitored neurons.
+Write a function ``get_orientation(idx_list, N)`` which maps a vector of neuron indices ``idx_list`` onto a vector of preferred directions. ``idx_list`` is the subset of ``k`` monitored neurons.
 The second parameter ``N`` is the total number of neurons in the excitatory population.
 Verify your implementation by calling the function with the following example input:

 .. code-block:: py